apigee-127/volos-connectors/volos-pgsql/README.md

 # Volos PostgreSQL connector

 The Volos PostgreSQL connector is a Node.js module that lets you fetch data from a Postgres database using a RESTful API.
-It is a part of the Volos Node.js modules from Apigee and is designed to work on Apigee Edge but can be run anywhere Node.js applications can run.
-There is no dependency on Apigee for the module to be used.
+It is one of the Volos Node.js modules from Apigee.
+The module is designed to work on Apigee Edge but can be run anywhere Node.js applications can run.
+You can use this module without any dependency on Apigee.

 ## Quick example